My father passed away last week at age 88. This essay I finished early last year is largely about him.

 Oh, my brother.

 My parents returned to Salt Lake and Kirsten and I went up to Mike’s place in Portland.
-Contrary to his living arrangements in Salt Lake, Mike had been treating himself much better.
-His home was cantilevered out into the forests of the hills above Portland in a way that Frank Lloyd Wright might have done.
-This kind of gorgeous, smart, and designed house was more like it, more like who he was.
+Contrary to his living arrangements in Salt Lake, Mike had been treating himself well.
+His home was cantilevered out into the forests of the hills above Portland in a way the Frank Lloyd Wright might have done.
+That kind of gorgeous, smart, and designed house was more like it, more like who he was.
 As we entered the vaulted front space I saw a large framed photo I had given Mike of a particularly gnarly couloir he had skied at Snowbird, Utah when he was in college.
 The picture looked out of place, leaning prominently on top of is refrigerator where it could be readily seen.
 I felt like I was the better skier in those days but skiing this couloir was something I was afraid to do.
 He and my roommate knew I wouldn’t go and made the precarious climb up and skied down together unannounced on a bluebird spring day.
-I marvel still.
+I marvel in pride still.
 In the middle of his otherwise clear desk was the CD I sent him, unopened.
 On his PC were my emails and another highly concerned one from our uncle, also unopened.
 On the second day in Portland I was driving back to the house with a moving van and trailer to tow a car when my phone rang.
 It was a realtor.
 She said my father had hired her to sell the house.
 I didn’t know it was for sale yet.
-She had people coming by in an hour and wanted to give me a heads up, as it were.
+She had people coming by in an hour and wanted to give me a heads up.
 She also said my father asked her to tell me that there was a shed full of Mike’s yard tools that I might not have noticed.
 I had been wondering where his yard stuff was.
-My parent’s had left everything very purposefully just the way they found it, right down to food in the fridge and garbage in the kitchen container.

-Mike’s house was three stories high in the back where it opened onto the forested downslope.
+Mike’s house was three stories high in the back where it opened onto a forested downslope.
 On the ground floor I found a door to the house I had somehow not noticed before.
 In the two days I had been at the house I sometimes smelled Match Light charcoal.
 I had heard from my parents that the police said he asphyxiated himself.
 Another time my mother said he was trying to do the same years ago in some sort of oven.
 I took it then as too much drama.
 When I smelled the charcoal I was forced to think about where exactly he had killed himself.
 I had not been able to figure it out and I didn’t really want to.
 Did I need to know?
-I stood in front of that door, my breath slowed, stopped, and the air closed around me in a kind of dimming glimmer, like when the oxygen gets too low.
-I knew that this, like other things I didn’t want to face but had to, needed to be dealt with now.
-I told myself not to hesitate any longer like this and leaned forward against an unseen evil to push the door open.
+I stood in front of that door, I tried to take a deep breath but my breath slowed, maybe stopped and the air closed around me in a kind of dimming glimmer, like when the oxygen gets too low.
+I knew that this, in spite of how much I did not want to, needed to be dealt with now.
+I leaned forward against an unseen evil feeling force to open the door.

 In Salt Lake both of my kids were in town and joined me to unload the truck and then to take the car over to my mother.
 I stood at the top of the stairs in the home that had been rebuilt after the fire from the foundation up 24 years previously.
 My father came upstairs from the ground level and told my kids he wanted to show them something.
 They followed him back down the stairs.
 After a few moments more of talking to my mother I started to wonder what might be up with my dad and went down the stairs to see.

 Dad has a separate office where he spent most of his time.
 On the walls were some of his astrophotos.
 His computer and fixed disk files were here and it was where he did most of his astrophoto image processing.
 It was where he ran the observatory from.
-But mixed in with these scientifically excellent photos were drawings of Mormon pioneers being helped by translucent angels to push their handcarts through a deadly early snowstorm.
+But mixed in with these scientifically excellent photos were drawings of Mormon pioneers being helped by supernatural, translucent angels to push their handcarts through a deadly early snowstorm.
 Our Bailey ancestors had been in the infamous Mormon handcart company in 1856 where a third of the members died in a misguided trek.
-Their work and travails in traveling through the open country of the West in the mid-19th century is undeniable.
+Parents had to bury their children on the frozen plains.
+Brothers left their dead brothers behind and tried to live.
+The Mormon pioneers’ work and travails in traveling through the open country of the West in the mid-19th century is undeniable.
 Their reason is inscrutable if not outrageous.
 The pictures on Dad’s wall are a juxtaposition of myth and reality that I can’t get a grip on.
 Or don’t care to.
 My father was standing there with my kids and an iPad in his hand.

 Even though my parent’s had been in my brother’s home for ten days they had fastidiously left everything as they found it.
 Right down to the food in the refrigerator and the full recycling cans.
 I cannot explain why my father took it upon himself to only take what he presumed was my brother’s iPad.
 Dad was standing there holding the iPad and criticizing my dead brother.
 He criticized my brother to my kids about how he had not managed to keep the iPad up to what Dad perceived as properly maintained but that he had successfully recharged it and downloaded the complete set of Mormon scripture.
 In an rush I grabbed the iPad from Dad’s hand, took him by the front of his shirt and pushed him up against a wall.
 I looked into his frightened face and told him he put my brother in the ground with his fucking criticism.
 I told him to stay away from my kids.
 Trembling, I took my adult kids and the iPad out of that room and out of that house.